InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/principles.md

 Two caveats though:

-This does not replace structured documentation.
+1. This does not replace structured documentation.
 It can serve as a starting point to collect structured documentation though.

-There are exceptions to the rule of everything being written and accessible to the entire organisation: People related discussions as well as security related discussions are sensitive and should not be held in public.
+2. There are exceptions to the rule of everything being written and accessible to the entire organisation: People related discussions as well as security related discussions are sensitive and should not be held in public.

 6. Reward Trusted Committership

-All contributions (e.g. source code, documentation, bug reports, input to discussions, user support, marketing) are welcome.
-Contributions are welcome and are being rewarded.
-Those showing support for the project are being invited as Trusted Committers.
+All contributions (e.g. source code, documentation, bug reports, input to discussions, user support, marketing) are welcome and are being rewarded.
+Those showing support for the project are being invited as [Trusted Committers](../2-structured/trusted-committer.md).
 All Trusted Committers of a project are published.

 ## Resulting Context

-Members of the organisation understand which challenges they can address by applying InnerSource best practices.
+* Organisation members understand which challenges they can address by applying InnerSource best practices.

-Organisation members lacking prior open source experience understand the basic values and principles of InnerSource projects.
+* Organisation members lacking prior open source experience understand the basic values and principles of InnerSource projects.

-Organisation members lacking prior open source experience are able to check their daily doing against a set of common established values.
+* Organisation members lacking prior open source experience are able to check their daily doing against a set of common established values.

-The organisation development practices move closer to open source projects thus making it easier for organisation members to participate in open source projects.
+* The organisation's development practices become more similar to open source projects thus making it easier for organisation members to participate in open source projects.

 ## Known Instances

-Europace AG
+* Europace AG (see also [Europace InnerSource Prinzipien](https://tech.europace.de/post/europace-inner-source-prinzipien/) (German))

 ## Status

-draft
+Initial